JFTFP26: Ura Aka: L'Aventure

 Viewer discretion is advised for all trailers

 Fashion boutique manager ITO Machiko (TAKIUCHI Kumi) feels trapped in the monotony of her life.
-Her ideas are routinely dismissed, while her younger, charismatic colleague SHINDO Sayaka (MATSUBARA Sumire) seems to be taking over her work — leaving Machiko increasingly frustrated.
-After an offhand remark from Sayaka, Michiko creates a secret social media account — an ura aka — under the alias “March,” where she begins posting sexually provocative photos.
+Her ideas are routinely dismissed, while her younger, charismatic colleague SHINDO Sayaka (SUMIRE) takes over her job — leaving Machiko increasingly frustrated.
+After an offhand remark from Sayaka, she creates a secret social media account — an ura aka — under the alias “March,” posting revealing photos.
 The attention and admiration that follow offer a thrill and validation absent from her everyday existence.

 Director KATO Takuya’s striking feature debut, Ura Aka: L’Aventure, is a relatively unknown gem.
-Stylish and ambitious, it explores the desires and frustrations that women face in contemporary life, seen through the lens of secret social media identities.
+Stylish and ambitious, it explores the desires and frustrations that women face in contemporary life, seen through the lens of secret online identities.

 This film is presented as part of the Japan Foundation Touring Film Programme 2026: Knowing Me, Knowing You: The True Self in Japanese Cinema.